Adam Taggart: Fulham

 On 24 June 2014, Fulham signed Taggart from Newcastle Jets for an undisclosed fee on a three-year contract but injury delayed his involvement with the first team by a number of months.

 Loan to Dundee United

 On 1 September 2015, Taggart signed for Scottish Premiership club Dundee United on a loan deal until January 2016.

-Perth Glory
+Return to Perth Glory

-On 26 January 2016, Taggart signed for Perth Glory again on a permanent deal.
+On 26 January 2016, Taggart returned to Perth Glory again on a permanent deal.
 However, he was ineligible to play for Perth in the 2015–16 A-League under FIFA regulations preventing players from registering for more than two clubs in a single season.
 In the first game of the 2016–17 season, Taggart started in the number 11 role, scoring twice in the first half.
 After leading at half time 3–0, the Glory squandered the lead and the final result was a 3–3 draw.

 Brisbane Roar

 On 1 May 2018, Brisbane Roar announced the signing of Taggart as his contract at Perth Glory ended.
 He signed a contract with Brisbane contracting his services to them for the next two years.
 On 14 February 2019, Brisbane Roar announced Taggart had come to terms with an Asian club for his transfer.